cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Perhaps filling our lives with as much beauty as possible is an aim worth sacrificing to.
 It is with this lens that I think we can find some common ground with those that insist on the departure of the dehumanizing policies that have visited our lives.
-Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are seeing viruses beyond COVID and, all too humanly, expanding the domain of value beyond the body.
+Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are expanding the domain of value beyond the body, and seeing viruses beyond COVID.

-With this, I believe we should at least be able to agree on a common and more complete appraisal of $X$, and the debate can now ensue for the best $\Omega$.
+My objective with this post is mainly to bring attention to the fact of the ugliness that we are bringing upon our lives.
+Whether or masks and company are necessary evils is a personal value judgement, but I pray we do not let expedience make us forget that we are paying a price.